U.S. Bank has 4 types of CDs (certificates of deposit) available to consumers. These are:

 |0.65% for last 7 months|

-To put this offer in perspective, the average yield on a 2 year CD (24 months) sits at just 0.23% APY according to the FDIC as of November 2020.
+To put this offer in perspective, the average yield on a 2 year CD (24 months) sits at 1.28% APY according to FDIC data.

 The minimum deposit requirement for the U.S. Bank Step Up CD is $1,000.